dirk-kappel/Linux/ssh.md

 - USB device with a button that you insert into your computer.
 When you press the button it will generate a key and send it to the remote host.

+### SSH Agent : Allows you to store unlocked key in memory
+`eval $(ssh-agent)`
+- This will start the ssh agent process in the background `ssh-add ~/.ssh/id_rsa`
+- This will add the key to the agent.
+You will be asked for the passphrase.